bismex/Awesome-person-re-identification/README.md

 ---

+## Personal information

+**People who meet the following criteria are free to request a pull (pull request).**
+- Suggestions for new categories
+- Changes to categories for some articles
+- Corrections to the statistical tables
+- Additions of a summary or performance

+***I am currently studying as a visiting researcher at Carnegie Mellon University.
+So please email me if you are interested in collaborative research among those interested in re-identification in Pittsburgh or another city in the United States.***

+***My person re-identification paper accepted to CVPR2020!
+See you in Seattle!***
+- Feel free to visit my **[homepage](https://sites.google.com/site/seokeonchoi/)**
+- Check the preprint at **[arxiv](https://arxiv.org/abs/1912.01230)**

+***I plan to receive a doctoral degree in Dec.
+2020 or Jun.
+2021.
+I'm currently looking for a full-time job, residency program, or post-doc.***
+- Feel free to visit my **[linkedin](https://www.linkedin.com/in/seokeon/)**

+---

 ## Previous change history

+### :high_brightness: [Notice]
+The github page will be revised largely at 2020 to provide more convenient information.
+For example changing category, adding ML paper, adding github code, etc.

+### :high_brightness: Updated 2020-02-25
+- One paper has been included in the ICCV2019 section.
+  - "Deep Meta Metric Learning"

 ### :high_brightness: Updated 2019-01-17
 - [One survey paper](#2-survey) and its github page has been updated.